 Happy to spend her time off in and around the industry – at concerts or football matches – she’s also equally happy at a camp site.
 On top of all this, Lizzie is learning the inner workings of the operations department, and is a key member of the ops team, ensuring all our events run like clockwork.

 Have you met our youngest team player?
-Josie is Xperiology’s unofficial CFO (Chief Fun Office) – handling all areas of fun and perhaps some finance, administration and colouring-in.
-You can always find her with a calculator in one hand and a highlighter in the other.
+Josie is Xperiology’s unofficial CFO (Chief Fun Officer) – handling all areas of fun and perhaps some finance, administration and colouring-in.
+You can always find her with a calculator in one hand and a highlighter in the other – asking all the difficult questions.
 Don’t be fooled by her age, how else do you think we stay on top of our finances?

 Are you curious about the business behind every game, every show and every gig?
 Well, that’s our world – sports and entertainment!
 We’re always on the lookout for talented, energetic and sharp-footed potential Xperiologists.